Identifying patients at risk for fractures due to chronic steroids

 Emphasize prevention early since bone density drops the most during the first 3 to 6 months of using an oral steroid.
 Advise getting daily calcium 1,000 to 1,200 mg plus vitamin D 600 to 800 IU from diet and supplements, plus weight-bearing exercise.
 Identify men and women with fracture risks especially those age 50 and older taking prednisone 5 mg/day or more for 3 months or longer, or possibly those who get 3 or more steroid bursts in 6 months.
 Also look for steroid patients with other risks, low body weight, smoking, excessive alcohol use, hip fracture in a parent, etc. But fracture risk is low in patients only using an inhaled steroid.
 Consider using the FRAX fracture risk assessment tool in patients age 40 or older to quickly estimate 10-year fracture risk.

 Suggest medications for high-risk patients, those on chronic steroids who have a prior fracture due to low bone density, a low T-score, or a FRAX score above 1% for hip fracture or 10% or above for any fracture.
 Use an approach similar to managing osteoporosis.
-For further information, see note on "Approach to osteoporosis".
+Get our note "Approach to osteoporosis".

 Recommend oral alendronate or risedronate in most cases.
 There's little evidence for using ibandronate in steroid-induced osteoporosis.
 If patients can't take an oral medication, lean toward once-yearly IV Reclast (zoledronic acid) or twice-yearly subcutaneous Prolia (denosumab).
 Or consider Forteo (teriparatide) for patients with prior fractures or a very low T-score, but it's a daily subcutaneous injection and can only be used for up to 2 years due to concerns about osteosarcoma.
 Usually suggest taking medications for up to 5 years.
 But be aware some very high-risk patients may continue as long as the steroid is needed.